Heavy-Division/B78XH/README.md

 Download the latest stable, development, or experimental version from [our website](https://hdsimulations.com/downloads/)

-The latest release availible at https://github.com/Heavy-Division/B78XH/releases will be the latest stable version.
+The latest release available at https://github.com/Heavy-Division/B78XH/releases will be the latest stable version.

 ## Features Overview